CJThornburg/Form/README.md

 # Form

-Form submission with get and post requests.
+Form submission page with get and post requests.
 Using bootstap and EJS frameworks